Please Select a Location

 Brands are clamoring to appeal to the next generation in line: Generation Z (also known as Gen Z).
 This demographic group, aged between 7 to 22 (born between 1997 and 2012), are markedly distinct from their predecessors.
 They demand authenticity, champion fluid identities and are voracious video content consumers.
-With a projected spending power of US$360 billion – more than double the estimated US$143 billion three years ago – brands simply cannot afford to ignore them.
+With a projected spending power of US$360 billion, according to Bloomberg, – more than double the estimated US$143 billion three years ago – brands simply cannot afford to ignore them.
 To take full advantage of their spending power, marketers need to understand the motivations of this generational group in order to speak their language and successfully reach out to them.

 The first striking thing that sets apart Gen Zs is their experience with technology.
 These ‘digital natives’ have only known a world where having the internet, smartphones, and social media is the norm — unlike millennials and baby boomers, who have experienced a childhood without the internet.

 According to a study by McKinsey & Company, the search for truth guides the behavior of Generation Z. Gen Zers are “identity nomads”; they prefer not to be pigeon-holed and stereotyped.
 Rather, they would want the freedom to express themselves authentically, experimenting with several identities.
 They are radically inclusive – believing individuals should be allowed to belong to several different groups at the same time.
 This is made possible by online communities.

 Additionally, compared to their millennial or baby boomer counterparts, a study by Global Web Index shows that 22% of Gen Z are more likely to say they have stopped following a brand online in the past month.
 Gen Zers are not particularly loyal to brands, which means brands have to work hard to consistently win their favor.